 Choosing fillers is akin to an artist’s selection of brushes and paint—there are different ones for different effects.
 Fillers can be used to add to the chin, for example, or to fill out the jawline or cheekbones or creases around the nose.
 They can contour irregularities in the soft tissue of the face, fill out the lips and augment the deeper facial skeletal structures.
 And finally, they can be used to fill in superficial wrinkles.
 Want to know more?
-Here’s our OrangeTwist co-founder and medical director, W. Grant Stevens, MD, F.A.C.S., a world-renown plastic surgeon and a pioneer in facial rejuvenation.
+Here’s our OrangeTwist co-founder, W. Grant Stevens, MD, F.A.C.S., a world-renown plastic surgeon and a pioneer in facial rejuvenation.

 Q: Tell us about the world of fillers.
 There’s so much to know.
 How do you choose them?

 Dr. Stevens: At OrangeTwist, we offer many different kinds of fillers.
 Radiesse, for example, is in its own unique class because it uses hydroxylapatite, which is calcium-based.
 It augments deeper structures and the skeleton, versus other kinds of hyaluronic acids.
 There are very thin ones like Belotero that you might use around the lip or eye; you wouldn’t use it, say, in the nasolabial fold (more commonly known as “smile lines” that descend from the nose to the corners of the mouth) or where you had to fill in bigger areas.
 If you wanted to augment and highlight the lip, you’d use Juvederm for instance, and you wouldn’t use Belotero.
 Our therapist makes the decision on which filler to use based on what you’re trying to accomplish.
 So for someone who doesn’t want a chin implant but still wants to fill out that area, we’d use Radiesse or some of the higher hyaluronic acid substances.